zepp-health/zeppos-docs/docs/guides/tools/watchface/guides/create.md

 1. Visit [https://watchface.zepp.com](https://watchface.zepp.com)
 2. Click the New button in the navigation bar at the top to jump to the creating page
-3. Enter the name of Watchface in the creating page, select the Watchface type, resolution（[Device Resolution Information](../../../../../reference/related-resources/device-list)）, support language and other information, upload the preview images by support languages
+3. Enter the name of Watchface in the create page, select the Watchface type, resolution（[Device Resolution Information](../../../../../reference/related-resources/device-list)）, support language and other information, upload the preview images by support languages
 4. Click the Create button.
 When you're done creating, you'll be taken to the Watchface details page.

 ![create.png](/img/docs/guides/tools/watchface/create.png)